Little Busters!: Music

 Little Busters!
 Ecstasy features a remixed version of "Little Busters!" as the game's opening theme called "Little Busters!
 (Ecstasy Ver.)".
 The song is a remixed version of the remix included in the album Rockstar Busters!.
 Ecstasy also features remixed versions of the ending themes "Song for friends" and "Alicemagic".
-The former is a remix version featuring less lyrics and is renamed to "Song for friends (No Intro Ver.)", while the latter is the remix included on Rockstar Busters!, but renamed to "Alicemagic (Rockstar Ver.)".
+The former is a remix version featuring fewer lyrics and is renamed to "Song for friends (No Intro Ver.)", while the latter is the remix included on Rockstar Busters!, but renamed to "Alicemagic (Rockstar Ver.)".
 The remix of "Alicemagic" is used as the ending theme for Kanata's and Sasami's stories, and the remix of "Song for friends" is used as a background music track.
 A new theme song featured in Ecstasy is Saya's ending theme "Saya's Song" and is sung by Lia.
 Saya's leitmotif is called "Kakeru" (駆ける, Run) and is a remix version of the song "Hashiru" (走る, Run) on Riya's 2005 album Love Song released by Key Sounds Label.
 Kanata's leitmotif is "Will&Wish", and Sasami's theme is "Neko to Garasu to Marui Tsuki" (猫と硝子と円い月, Cat, Glass, and the Round Moon).

 A maxi single titled "Little Busters!" was released in May 2007.
 This first single contained "Little Busters!", "Haruka Kanata", and "Alicemagic" in original and instrumental versions.
-As with Key's previous works (excluding Planetarian: The Reverie of a Little Planet), a music album came bundled with the limited edition release of the game; the album, released on July 27, 2007, was called Semicrystalline. and contained arranged versions of 10 tracks of the game's music.
+As with Key's previous works (excluding Planetarian: The Reverie of a Little Planet), a music album came bundled with the limited-edition release of the game; the album, released on July 27, 2007, was called Semicrystalline. and contained arranged versions of 10 tracks of the game's music.
 Eight of the tracks were background music while the last two were remix versions of "Little Busters!" and "Haruka Kanata".
-The game's original soundtrack was first released in August 2007 at Comiket 72 containing three discs with 53 tracks.
+The game's original soundtrack was first released in August 2007 at Comiket 72, containing three discs with 53 tracks.
 Of the 53 total tracks, three were left out of the visual novel.
 The original soundtrack was re-released in Japanese stores on September 28, 2007.
 Two more albums were released at Comiket 73 in December 2007: another arrange album titled Rockstar Busters! and an image song single called "Rin no Hisoka na Koi no Uta / Mission:Love sniper" sung by Tomoe Tamiyasu, the voice actress who voiced Rin in the game.